steveknipmeyer/ModelRelief/ModelRelief/Documentation/ProjectNotes/ProjectNotes.md

 ﻿### Tasks
 #### Commit Notes

-#### Short Term
-    Solver
-        Optimization
 ImageTab, MeshTab: dirty property
     Solver has generated new results and the data is invalid.
     A resizeEvent has occurred and the tab contents must be re-generated.

+#### Short Term
+    Solver
+        DataSource: results, property_name, dirty

         How should Meshes be handled in the UI?